 Employee Survival Guide®

-The Employee Survival Guide® is an employees only podcast about everything related to work and working.
-We will share with you all the information your employer does not want you to know about and guide you through various work and employment law issues.
+The Employee Survival Guide® is an employment law podcast only for employees about everything related to work and your career.
+We will share with you all the employment law information your employer and Human Resources does not want you to know about working and guide you through various work and employment law issues.
+This is an employee podcast.

-Subscribe to our show in your favorite podcast app including Apple Podcasts, Stitcher, and Overcast.
+Subscribe to our employee podcast show in your favorite podcast app including Apple Podcasts and Spotify.

 You can also subscribe to our feed via RSS or XML.

-If you enjoyed this episode of the Employee Survival Guide ® please like us on Facebook, Twitter and LinkedIn.
-We would really appreciate if you could leave a review of this podcast on your favorite podcast player such as Apple Podcasts.
+If you enjoyed this episode of the Employee Survival Guide ® please like us on Facebook, X and LinkedIn.
+We would really appreciate if you could leave a review of this employee podcast on your favorite podcast player such as Apple Podcasts and Spotify.
 Thank you!

 For more information, please contact Carey & Associates, P.C. at 203-255-4150, or email at info@capclaw.com.